kraynguyen1/LearningMulesoft/README.md

 =======================================================================================================================

 ### This repo documents my learning experience with Mulesoft technology and its tools.
-Each chapter will present important concepts and knowledge along with commonly quizzed questions.
+The goal of this document is to reinforce important concepts and knowledge along with commonly quizzed questions.
+Additional hands-on practice with these concepts is very necessary to the learning experience

 | [Mulesoft Applications](#Summary-of-Tools) | [Anypoint Platform](#Summary-of-Tools) | [Anypoint Studio](#Summary-of-Tools) | [Advance Rest Client](#Summary-of-Tools)| [Postman](#Summary-of-Tools)|